 One week of the program is spent in a rural village where students live with local host families.

-A three-day orientation session at the beginning of the study abroad program introduces you to the city of Gaborone, the country of Botswana, and the program.
+A four-day orientation session at the beginning of the study abroad program introduces you to the city of Gaborone, the country of Botswana, and the program.
 Ongoing support is provided by CIEE staff on an individual and group basis throughout the program.

 You are encouraged to bring a wireless-enabled laptop and an Ethernet cable.
 You may have a wired Internet connection in your residence hall room, wireless at certain parts of campus and Internet cafés are available around Gaborone.
 You will also have access to computers in the university library and within the various academic faculties.
 The library includes a study area that is open 24 hours a day.
 Homestays do not have Internet but a USB 3G modem is available for purchase.

 This program consists of five weeks of coursework, including Community Public Health courses and a Setswana Language and Culture Practicum, and a week-long visit to public health facilities in a rural village.
 Students also engage in organized volunteer activities in and around Gaborone as part of the academic curriculum.
 Students gain a holistic appreciation and understanding of health and healthcare, and obstacles impeding the successful development of sustainable public healthcare.
 In addition, the program helps equip students with basic Setswana-speaking skills.

 Nature of Classes